wdudek82/project-jeera-monorepo/README.md

   - [ ] adding/removing tickets categories
   - [ ] move inline styles to scss files
   - [ ] ticket details modal should be always full size with scrollable background if needed (compare with Trello board)
-  - [ ] (fix) ticket title validation
-    - [ ] title containing only white spaces should trigger Frontend validation error (trim)
-    - [x] fix ticket dtos to reject titles with white-space only
-  - [x] fix comment content dtos to reject content containing only white-spaces
-  - [ ] (fix) very long descriptions breaks ticket creation (backend error?)

 - [ ] users
   - [x] users resolver
+  - [ ] add uniqueness check for username
+  - [ ] (IN PROGRESS) changing role and active state
+    - [x] create a separate endpoint for changing activation state
+    - [ ] endpoint for changing activation state should be accessible only for authorized users
+    - [ ] authorized users should be able to change user active state within the UI
   - [ ] admin can see both active and inactive users in users management page
   - [ ] users management page is accessible only for admins
-  - [ ] editing users data, changing role and active state
+  - [ ] editing users data
   - [ ] adding users
   - [ ] deleting users (soft delete)
   - [ ] move inline styles to scss files